How do I care for paper flowers?

-Paper flowers are relatively low maintenance and long lasting, but there are ways you can make sure your flowers last longer and look their best.
+Paper flowers are relatively low maintenance and durable, but there are ways you can make sure your flowers continue to look their best.

 Avoid severe fluctuations of temperatures and humidity